Corporate Governance

 1. Method of Calculating Performance-Linked Remuneration

-In order to ensure our values are aligned with those of shareholders, and to further motivate officers to contribute to corporate performance, the amount of bonuses paid is determined individually by multiplying the base amount by the bonus composition ratio (20%) within a range from 0% to 200%, in accordance with the degree of achievement against original targets for consolidated operating income margin and profit margin attributable to owners of the parent for each fiscal year.
+The amount of bonuses paid was determined individually by multiplying the base amount by the bonus composition ratio (20%) within a range from 0% to 150%, in accordance with the degree of achievement against initial planned figures for consolidated operating profit value for each fiscal year and net income value attributable to owners of the parent for each fiscal year in order to ensure our values are aligned with those of shareholders and to further motivate officers to contribute to corporate performance.

 2. Method of Deciding on Remuneration, etc.